rolspace/react-d3-webapp/README.md

 ### Client setup

-The client application only requires the environment variable BACKEND_URL, for webpack to inject the URL of the server into the build file.
+The client application only requires the environment variable SERVER_URL, for webpack to inject the URL of the server into the build file.
 This URL will be used to make the service requests to the server, example: http://localhost:9000.

 The PORT environment variable can be provided to overwrite the default port used by the client server (8000)